BULL RUN, VA

 Confederates fell back to Manassas Junction, about 35 miles

-from Washington, where Beauregard was assigned to the command
+from Washington, where Beauregard was assigned to the

 on June 1.
 Beauregard immediately issued his famous